LizLian/RelationClassifier/README.md

 This project is an implementation of the paper "Relation Classification via Multi-Level Attention CNNs" https://www.aclweb.org/anthology/P16-1123.pdf https://www.aclweb.org/anthology/P15-1061.pdf

-The model consists of input word embedding, relative position encodings, multiple CNN layers as the sliding window to recognize bigrams, trigrams etc, a max pooling layer, and  a dense layer at the end.
-This paper proposed a novel loss function  L = log(1 + exp(γ(m+ − sθ(x)y+ )) + log(1 + exp(γ(m− + sθ(x)c− ), which is mentioned as a ranking method in the paper.
+The model consists of input word embedding, relative position encodings, multiple CNN layers as the sliding window to recognize bigrams, trigrams etc., a max pooling layer, and  a dense layer at the end.
+This paper proposed a novel loss function  L = log(1 + exp(γ(m+ − sθ(x)y+ )) + log(1 + exp(γ(m− + sθ(x)c− ).
+It is referred to as a ranking method in the paper.
 Like some other ranking approaches that only update two classes/examples at every training round, this ranking approach can efficiently train the network for tasks which have a very large number of classes.
 The implementation of this loss function can be found in DistanceLoss class in train.py.

 # How to run
 Ensure all packages in requirements.txt are installed.
 This can be done by running: